-5.3.1 Selection of priority habitats that would help species movement
+3.1 Selection of priority habitats that would help species movement

-On the basis of the results from the evaluation of biodiversity in the sites, as well as the possibilities and limitations for species movement, natural habitats of key importance for securing species migration in and between the protected territories should be identified.
+On the basis of the results from the biodiversity evaluation in the sites, as well as the possibilities and limitations for species movement, natural habitats of key importance for securing species migration in and between the protected territories should be identified.
 The connection between the different habitats and their specific role for species migration has to be defined in order to establish better conditions for the free movement of species between protected sites.

-5.3.2 Improving connectivity by developing stepping-stones and corridors.
+3.2 Improving the connectivity by developing stepping-stones and corridors.